mongodb/specifications/source/client-side-encryption/tests/README.rst

 Deadlock tests
 ~~~~~~~~~~~~~~

-There are several test cases.
+There are multiple parameterized test cases.
 Before each test case, perform the setup.

-Drivers that do not support ``maxPoolSize`` may skip the warning/error cases.

 Setup
 `````